-If the student has not met the academic progress standards and/or the requirements specified in the academic action plan by the end of the probationary quarter, he/she will be ineligible for further Title IV aid until such time as he/she meets the standards.
+The student may continue to receive Title IV aid during the probationary term.
+If the student has not met the academic progress standards or the requirements specified in the academic action plan by the end of the probationary term, he/she will be ineligible for further Title IV aid until such time as he/she meets the standards.